-Dr. Zach Egger offers Botox injections for treatment of chronic migraines as well as cosmetics.
+Dr. Zach Egger and Katie Luthy, PA-C, offer Botox injections for treatment of chronic migraines as well as cosmetics.

-Those who suffer more than 15 headache days per month and failed other treatment options may be candidates for Botox injectons.
+Those who suffer more than 15 headache days per month and failed other treatment options may be candidates for Botox injections.

 Indication Botox is a prescription medicine that is injected to prevent headaches in adults with chronic migraine who have 15 or more days each month with headache lasting 4 or more hours each day in people 18 years or older.